ozontech/SUINavigation/README.md

 # Overview

 Simple Navigation framework for SwiftUI.
-Alternate NavigationStack with supporting from iOS 14 and better features.
+Alternate `NavigationStack` with supporting from iOS 14 and better features.
 Compatible with Routing, Coordinator and each other architecture patterms.
-This navigation has functions of getting and applying the URL which allows you to organize deep links without special costs.
+This navigation framework has functions of getting and applying the URL which allows you to organize deep links without special costs.
+In addition, the package contains a separate public framework `SUINavigationTest` for testing navigation with unit tests and snapshot tests.

 ## Motivation